flams/olives/README.md

 ## Changelog

+####1.4.2 - 10 JUNE 2013

+* Fixed performance and memory issues with data-binding's item renderer when using virtualised grid.
+Check a 1,000,000 rows Grid using Olives data-binding: http://podefr.github.io/olives-virtualised-grid/

 ####1.4.1 - 13 MAY 2013

 * Improved virtualisation performances in the data binding plugin when used with large data sets (>100,000 items)